seheyah/unbound/README.md

 ## RPZ

 * 2pz-l1s7-403-001.txt
-This list received all URi coming from 🇫🇷 SMS services not listed in the list 2pz-l1s7-ph15h1n9-001.txt
+This list received all URLs coming from 🇫🇷 SMS services not listed in the list 2pz-l1s7-ph15h1n9-001.txt

 ## Blueteam - Check new settings
 You can test you Unbound server configuration here: